topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 $ sudo apt-get update
 $ sudo apt install -y openssh-server samba
 ```
-After downloading SSH and Samba, you should set each program to your environment.
+After installing SSH and Samba, configure each program as needed for your environment.

 <br/><br/>

 ### 2.2.3 Install Utilities

-Install the utilities at once.
-To use Yocto Project, the following utilities **must** be installed on Host PC(individual computer or development server).
+Use the following commands to install all required utilities at once.
+To use Yocto Project, the following utilities **must** be installed on the Host PC(individual computer or development server).
 ****
-Use the following command to install Utilities.

 ```
 $ sudo apt-get install -y gawk wget git diffstat unzip texinfo gcc-multilib build-essential chrpath